Chart Color Schemes

 Infrastructure

-Lake Haven has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Lake Haven has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified two projects that may affect this region: Lake Haven Centre Redevelopment, Kanwal-Lake Haven-Gorokan Growth Corridor (Warnervale East / Greater Warnervale), Madison Rise Estate, and Gorokan Waterfront Masterplan & Foreshore Revitalisation.
-The following list details those most relevant.
+The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+Two projects have been identified by AreaSearch as potentially impacting the area.
+Notable projects include Lake Haven Centre Redevelopment, Kanwal-Lake Haven-Gorokan Growth Corridor (Warnervale East / Greater Warnervale), Madison Rise Estate, and Gorokan Waterfront Masterplan & Foreshore Revitalisation.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.